Tourist destination in Malappuram

-Malappuram is the head quarter of the district, which is 26 kms.
+Malappuram is the main tourist destination in Malappuram District is the head quarter, which is 26 kms.
 South east from Calicut Airport and 28 Kms. northeast from Tirur railway station.
 It was a military head quarters from olden times The Zamorins of Kozhikode had their sway over this region and they stationed a part of their armed force here.
 Para Nambi the chieftain of the Zamorin, ruled with head quarters at Kottappady in Malappuram.
 Malappuram Nercha, celebrated in summer season, is in reminiscence of martyrs who fought the atrocities of the militia.
+Royal leisure tours offer Kerala honeymoon Packages Malappuram with special inclusions.

 The Britishers recognized the Haig Barracks on top of a hill, at the banks of Kadalundi River, to station their army.
 Main barracks has now been turned into the seat of district administration.
 Main district offices are functioning here.
 Malappuram is the headquarters of the Malabar special Police, established in 1921.